I had about 10,000x more fun sorting out my wardrobe when I blogged about it (approaching a year ago, I believe?!?).

 This would very possibly be 1/5 without MJH.
 Do yourself a favor and re-watch Sabrina, Down Under instead if you’re longing for a simpler time in MJH’s career.
 Or cross your fingers really hard and hope a Sabrina, the Teenage Witch reboot happens.

 Did this one drive Christa crazy in the good way or the bad way?
-Find out here!
+Find out in her review here!

 High school month continues, which I promise will feature at least one cheesy throwback teen rom-com.
 Prepare yourself, Christa.
 For now, teen horror comedies abound!